Trump proposes green cards for foreign grads of US colleges, departing from anti-immigrant rhetoric

 Immigration has been Trump’s signature issue during his 2024 bid to return to the White House.
 His suggestion that he would offer green cards — documents that confer a pathway to U.S. citizenship — to potentially hundreds of thousands of foreign graduates would represent a sweeping expansion of America’s immigration system that sharply diverges from his most common messages on foreigners.

-Trump has blamed immigrants who are in the country illegally for committing crimes, stealing jobs and government resources, and suggested that they are “poisoning the blood of our country.”
+Trump often says during his rallies that immigrants who are in the country illegally endanger public safety, and steal jobs and government resources, and once suggested that they are “poisoning the blood of our country.”
 He has promised to carry out the largest deportation operation in U.S. history if elected.

 Trump and his allies often say they distinguish between people entering illegally versus legally.
 But during his administration, Trump also proposed curbs on legal immigration such as family-based visas and the visa lottery program.